DarkSkull777/DarkCool/README.md

 ## Others

-DarkCool Tools is always updated all the time and will be reported on [Telegram](https://t.me/dymlescode) channel
+DarkCool Tools are continually updated, and you can stay informed through our [Telegram channel](https://t.me/dymlescode).

-Enjoy & Stay Cool!
+Enjoy using DarkCool and stay cool!